About Lifetime Adoption

 How We Are Helping Women As They Make an Informed Choice on Adoption

 “Women want to know and need to know where their babies are going.
 They need that so they don’t have this hole in their heart,” says Heather Featherston, Vice President of Lifetime Adoption.
 “So we have to be sure we’re talking about what today’s modern adoption is like and the choices it provides women.”
-For the past 20 years, Heather has been supporting women in unexpected pregnancies as they learn about their choices with adoption.
+For the past 20 years, Heather has been supporting women in unexpected pregnancies as they learn about their choices.
 She has a passion for working with them through their journey.
 Most pregnant women do not accurately know what open adoption is like today.
 To address this, Heather has developed a training program for medical professionals and others who serve and work with pregnant mothers.
 “By sharing the truth about modern adoption, we are affirming that adoption is a positive choice,” says Heather.